ubc-cirrus-lab/caribou/benchmarks/dna_visualization/readme.md

-# DNA Visualization benchmark
+# Text to speech censoring benchmark

-This benchmark requires access to the S3 bucket named `caribou-dna-visualization`, with the AWS Region set to `us-west-2` (Oregon).
+This benchmark requires access to the s3 bucket with the name `caribou-dna-visualization`.

-Alternatively, the user may change the S3 bucket name in `app.py` and the associated `iam_policy.json`, and also modify all instances of `region_name='us-west-2'` to match the region of the bucket.

-There needs to be a file in the bucket named `small_sequence.gb` in a folder called `genbank`, or a valid DNA sequence input from https://www.ncbi.nlm.nih.gov/genbank/.
+There needs to be a file in the bucket with the name `sequence.gb` in a folder called `genbank`.

 You can deploy the benchmark with the following command: